Niyati-Projects/Parrot-Mambo/README.md

-# Parrot-Mambo# Quadcopter Dynamic Landing on Moving Platform
+# Dynamic Landing of Quadcopter on Moving Platform

 This repository contains the simulation and implementation details of a dynamic landing control system for the Parrot Mambo Minidrone.